 This is far from a typical post of ours, and I’m sorry in advance that I won’t be highlighting the beauty of the exotic Fijian Islands.
 Quite frankly, I can’t remember much of anything about the small slice of paradise I did experience.
-Rather I write this because it’s important to know that in reality travel is NOT always awesome, beautiful, and glamourous.
-My story here, proves that in it’s entirety as it’s one of my worst travel fails to date.
+Rather I write this because it’s important to know that in reality, travel is NOT always awesome, beautiful, and glamorous.
+My story here proves that in its entirety as it’s one of my worst travel fails to date.

 Some background information

-After wrapping up our summer mission work in Australia with a group of our college friends, Kallsy and I had a 36 hour layover in Fiji.
-We arrived during what we thought would be the perfect time; the Bula Festival was in works, a festival with many fairs, food vendors, singing, and dancing.
+After wrapping up our summer mission work in Australia with a group of our college friends, Kallsy and I had a 36-hour layover in Fiji.
+We arrived at what we thought would be a perfect time; the Bula Festival was in works, a festival with many fairs, food vendors, singing, and dancing.
 Nadi is much different than the typical Fiji that you imagine with white sand beaches and crystal clear water rather the city center is filled with a hustle of local residents, markets, food vendors, and homes.

 After eating we all went back to our motel and rested as we planned to be up early the next morning.
 Instead, all night I kept waking up with terrible stomach pain to which nothing was happening or working to relieve it.
 Ever have that feeling of nausea that just won’t go away?
 That’s what this was.